mchrist96/mchrist96/_posts/Denver Arson Attack Clustering.md

 ---

 ## KMeans Clustering Method
 To implement the KMeans Clustering Method in Python I will be using the Scikit-Learn library which is a machine learning library for Python that includes many clustering methods including both KMeans and DBSCAN.
 Additionally, it is built on both Numpy and Matplotlib, which I will be using as well.
 The KMeans algorithm clusters all given points, which in our data is `719`.
 This means that we need to identify the optimal number of cluster for the algorithm to use to assign all the coordinates we have.
 A common way to do this is using the Elbow Method which calculates the within-cluster sum of squares (WCSS) for various numbers of clusters (K) and plots them.
-When we look at the resulting plot the spot where the slope rapidly changes to approach horizonal is the optimal K (number of clusters).
+When we look at the resulting plot the spot where the slope rapidly changes to approach horizontal is the optimal K (number of clusters).
 As we can see from the code and plot, included below, the optimal K is 4 and so that is the number of clusters we will specify for in our KMeans algorithm.

 ```python
 # Running The Elbow Method for Determining Ideal Number of Clusters